Wz. 35 anti-tank rifle

 Polish uhlan with wz.
 35 anti-tank rifle.
 Military instruction published in Warsaw in 1938.

 The karabin przeciwpancerny wz.
 35 (abbreviated kb ppanc wz.
 35) is a Polish 7.92 mm anti-tank rifle that was used by the Polish Armed Forces during the 1939 Polish Campaign of World War II and later by several Axis armies.

 It was designated wzór 35 for its design year, 1935.
 It was also known by its codename "Uruguay", after the country (kb Urugwaj or kb Ur) and by the name of its designer, Józef Maroszek.
+The weapon was a top secret project of the Polish Army, and neither German nor Soviet intelligence was aware of it.
+It was a bolt-action rifle, fed from a 4-round box magazine.

 Secrecy

 The weapon was a top secret project of the Polish Army, and was also known by various codenames.
 Until mobilization in 1939, the combat-ready rifles were held in sealed crates marked: "Do not open!
 Surveillance equipment A.R." or "Optical equipment".
 Another of the rifle's cover names was "Uruguay" (Urugwaj) or Ur in short, the country to which the "surveillance equipment" was supposedly being exported.
 This name however was never used by soldiers in field, and was popularized in postwar publications.
 The secrecy was efficient and neither German nor Soviet intelligence was aware of a relatively numerous anti-tank rifle.
 It was widely believed in postwar literature, that the utmost secrecy prevented most of rifles from being used.
 Newer research however proves, that majority of rifles distributed to units were used in combat.
 On 15 July 1939, an order was issued to present the rifle to selected groups of sworn marksmen from all infantry and cavalry units, with a short training.
 There are estimates, that some 2,100 marksmen should have been trained then.
 The rifle itself was simple to operate and not much different from a standard issue Mauser rifle, and there was a manual in each crate.

 After the fall of Poland, the German army captured large numbers of the kb ppanc wz.
 35 and gave it the designation "Panzerbüchse 35 (polnisch)" (abbreviated "PzB 35(p)").
 The Italian army later received 800 of the captured weapons, designating them "fucile controcarro 35(P)".
 Both names translate roughly as "anti-tank rifle model 1935 (Polish)".

 In early 1940, one of the rifles, its stock and barrel sawed off, was smuggled out of Poland across the Tatra Mountains into Hungary for the Allies by Krystyna Skarbek and fellow Polish couriers.
 The rifle never saw service with the Allies, however.
 The drawings and specifications had been destroyed by the Poles when it became clear that defeat was inevitable.